webforj/webforj-documentation/docs/_annotations/supported_annotations.md

 # Annotations

-The DWCJ supports the use of various annotations for the implementation of various behaviors.
+Webforj supports the use of various annotations for the implementation of various behaviors.
 The following annotations are currently supported:

 | Annotation | Description |
 |------------|-------------|